pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 ### For PKS only: installing the PKS CLI

-Install the PKS CLI binary file from the Pivotal support site as an executable that you as a super user with a single command with the command curl piped into your bash:
+Install the PKS CLI binary executable file from the Pivotal support site that you will run with Windows Administrator permissions during the PKS deployment steps:

 1. Use the browser of your choice to navigate to [Pivotal Network](https://network.pivotal.io/) and log in.